trallard/pycon2020-azure-functions/docs/02_functions_intro.rst

 Log into Azure from VS Code
 -----------------------------

-1. If you aren't already signed in, choose the Azure icon in the Activity bar, then in the Azure: Functions area, choose Sign in to Azure.
+1. If you aren't already signed in, choose the Azure icon in the Activity bar.
+In the Azure: Functions area, select Sign in to Azure.

     .. image:: https://docs.microsoft.com/en-us/azure/includes/media/functions-sign-in-vs-code/functions-sign-into-azure.png
         :alt: VS code sign in
         :align: center

 2. When prompted in the browser, choose your Azure account and sign in using your Azure account credentials.
 3. After you've successfully signed in, you can close the new browser window.
-The subscriptions that belong to your Azure account are displayed in the Side bar.
+The subscriptions that belong to your Azure account are displayed in the Sidebar.
 You should also be able to see the email you have logged into on the bottom status bar in VSCode.

 |floppy| Additional resources and docs